MattiasBuelens/web-streams-polyfill/etc/web-streams-polyfill.api.md

 // @public
 export interface QueuingStrategy<T = any> {
     highWaterMark?: number;
-    // Warning: (ae-forgotten-export) The symbol "QueuingStrategySizeCallback" needs to be exported by the entry point polyfill.d.ts size?: QueuingStrategySizeCallback<T>;
+    // Warning: (ae-forgotten-export) The symbol "QueuingStrategySizeCallback" needs to be exported by the entry point ponyfill.d.ts size?: QueuingStrategySizeCallback<T>;
 }